irlandakelly/mlops-bootcamp-individual-capstone-project/README.md

 ## Description of `ingestion.py`

-The `ingestion.py` file is responsible for importing and preparing the dataset for use in the project.
-It retrieves the maternal health risk dataset from the UCI ML Repository, loads it into pandas dataframes, and provides metadata and variable information.
+The `ingestion.py` script is responsible for data ingestion and preprocessing.
+It fetches the maternal health risk dataset from the UCI ML Repository using the `fetch_ucirepo` function.
+The data is then loaded into pandas dataframes `X` (features) and `y` (targets).

+The script performs several preprocessing steps:

+Binning: The 'Age' feature is binned into categories using pandas' cut function.

+Interaction Features: A new feature 'BP_Ratio' is created as the ratio of 'SystolicBP' to 'DiastolicBP'.

+Polynomial Features: Two new polynomial features 'Age_squared' and 'HeartRate_cubed' are created by squaring the 'Age' feature and cubing the 'HeartRate' feature, respectively.

+Outlier Treatment: Outliers in the 'BS', 'BodyTemp', and 'HeartRate' features are handled by clipping values outside 1.5 times the Interquartile Range (IQR) above the third quartile (Q3) or below the first quartile (Q1).

+One-Hot Encoding: The 'RiskLevel' feature is one-hot encoded using the `OneHotEncoder` from sklearn, resulting in binary (0/1) columns for each risk level.
+The original 'RiskLevel' column is then dropped.

+Normalization: The 'Age', 'SystolicBP', 'DiastolicBP', 'BS', 'BodyTemp', and 'HeartRate' features are normalized (scaled to have zero mean and unit variance) using the `StandardScaler` from sklearn.

+The script returns the preprocessed features `X` and targets `y`.

 ## Description of `train.py`

+The `train.py` script is responsible for training and evaluating a RandomForestClassifier model on the maternal health risk dataset.
+It includes the following functions:

+load_dataset: Fetches the maternal health risk dataset from the UCI ML Repository and returns the features (X) and target labels (y).

+encode_labels: Encodes categorical target labels into numerical labels using sklearn's `LabelEncoder`.

+train_model: Trains a RandomForestClassifier model using GridSearchCV for hyperparameter tuning.
+The best model is returned.

+evaluate_model: Evaluates the trained model on the test set, prints the accuracy and classification report, and logs these metrics and the model parameters using MLflow.

-The `train.py` file contains functions to train and evaluate a machine learning model using the fetched dataset.
-It splits the data into training and testing sets, encodes categorical labels, trains a RandomForestClassifier model, and evaluates its performance.
+The `main` function orchestrates the process: it loads the dataset, encodes the target labels, splits the data into training and testing sets, trains the model, and evaluates it.
+The training and evaluation process is wrapped in an MLflow run for experiment tracking.

+The script is intended to be run as a standalone program.
+When run, it calls the `main` function.

 ## Instructions for Running `ingestion.py` and `train.py`